simoninireland/epyc/doc/hdf5labnotebook.rst

     Attributes are all held as strings at the moment.
 There's a case for giving them richer types in the future.

+The attributes also include the description of the result set and a flag indicating whether it has been locked.

+.. autoattribute :: HDF5LabNotebook.DESCRIPTION

+.. autoattribute :: HDF5LabNotebook.LOCKED

 Within the group are two datasets: one holding the results of experiments, and one holding pending results yet to be resolved.